Would love to host T20 World Cup ties: Oman cricket chief | Cricket News | ExBulletin

 Would love to host T20 World Cup ties: Oman cricket chief | Cricket News

-A final decision on whether the event can be held in India or moved to the UAE is expected later this month, with the ICC agreeing to give the Board of Control for Cricket in India (BCCI) until June 28. to decide on the problem.
+A final decision on whether the event can be held in India or moved to the UAE is expected later this month, with the ICC agreeing to Board of Trustees for Cricket in India (BCCI) has until June 28 to decide the matter.

-“The BCCI and the ICC should first make a phone call regarding this matter.
-We would like to be a potential venue for this,” Pankaj Khimji, president of the Oman Cricket Chief Board (OCB), told TOI on Friday.
+“The BCCI and ICC should first make a phone call regarding this matter.
+We would like to be a potential location for this,” Oman Cricket Chief Board (OCB) president Pankaj Khimji told TOI on Friday.

 He claimed that Oman had the infrastructure to host matches of the T20 World Cup.
-“Our facilities have the approval of the ICC to host T20Is, ODIs and we have also received the green signal from the ICC to host test matches this year,” said Khimji, who was recently appointed vice president of the Asian Cricket Council.
-(ACC).
+“Our facilities have the approval of the ICC to host T20Is, ODIs and we have also received the green signal from the ICC to host test competitions this year,” Khimji, who was recently appointed vice president of the Asian Cricket Council (ACC) said.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online